High-density, memory foam, and latex couch cushions for heavy people showing no-sag support and comfort

 When to Choose Memory Foam

-• Sit on the couch for long hours
+• Sit for long hours on your couch

-Latex foam is considered a premium cushion material.
-It is made either from natural rubber tree sap or synthetic latex.
-Because of its natural elasticity, latex foam quickly returns to its original shape after pressure is removed.
+Latex foam is a premium cushion material known for its natural elasticity and long-lasting structure.
+It is made from natural rubber or synthetic latex and quickly returns to its original shape after pressure is removed.

 Pros of Latex Foam